-For more than a quarter century, Jordan von Haslow has engaged audiences around the world with his charismatic brand of bubbly confidence, dynamic artistry and honest lyrical interpretation.
+For more than a quarter century, two-time Broadway World Award nominee, Jordan von Haslow, has engaged audiences around the world with his charismatic brand of bubbly confidence, dynamic artistry and honest lyrical interpretation.

 Jordan von Haslow’s much anticipated return to the stage occurred on a lark in 2017 when he was invited to revive his nightclub act at Chicago cabaret room, Davenport’s.
 The result was Homecoming, a collection of favorite songs that he had learned and performed in saloons and theatres over the previous 25-plus years.
 The run was successful, and he quickly resumed a busy schedule of live and recording engagements.